pritesh-ranjan/Help-Desk-Search-Engine/README.md

 ## Run
 ` python manage.py runserver`

-We can access the web application in the URL below:
+We can access the web application in the URL below (if it is running in localhost other wise please use appropriate url):

 http://127.0.0.1:8000/